I would never risk my credibility by saying, “you can use water based stains EXACTLY how you use oil based stains and achieve the same results.”

-2. Lightly mist the surfaces to be sanded with basic tap water.
+2. Lightly mist the surfaces to be sanded with basic tap water (any potable, fresh water; the pH doesn’t matter).
 This will raise the grain – which can then be knocked down with the sandpaper of choice as discussed above.

 3. Use a Pre-Stain Sealer to control both the grain rise and color blotching effect.
 This is a good one/two punch to bring the grain into accepting the water based media.

 THE FAULT: “Water-based stains are not as durable as oil based stains.”

 THE FIX: This may hold true with certain types of exterior deck and siding stains, but for interior stained surfaces that will be clear-coated with a lacquer, varnish or urethane, it’s a non-issue.
 If color-fastness is a concern, I recommend you select a clear top coat that has a strong UV blocking property.
 Well-engineered coatings with UV blockers and absorbers will control fading of dye based stains as well as slow down the sunburn effect of UV light shifting the color of the natural wood structure.
 That’s precisely why we blended our new Emtech® NR4000 Stain Series with UV absorbers and reflectors — so the colors remain vivid and true when exposed to UV light.

 THE FAULT: “Water based stains dry too fast to produce an even finish like oil based stains.”